xiangshao/xiangshao.github.io/_pages/cv.md

 Referee Service
 ======
-Journal of Banking and Finance, Journal of Comparative Economics, Journal of Economic Behavior and Organization, Management Science,
+Journal of Banking and Finance, Journal of Comparative Economics, Journal of Economic Behavior and Organization, Management Science.